 1. Make sure you have a large carrier or crate.

 Your cat will have to be securely placed in a sturdy carrier during the actual move.
 Make sure the carrier is large enough to allow Kitty room to turn around.
-Depending on how far you’ll be traveling to get from your current place to the new one, you may need to get an actual dog-sized crate.
-If your move entails a long road trip, read these tips by our members on what to prepare: [article=”30165″]36 Awesome Tips For Road Tripping With Your Cat[/article].
+Depending on how far you'll be traveling to get from your current place to the new one, you may need to get an actual dog-sized crate.
+If your move entails a long road trip, read these tips by our members on what to prepare: General Tips For Road Tripping with Cats.